zevbo/VirtualRobotMania/manias/dodgeball-world/README.md

 ## Rules

+You can control the position of your ro just like the

 Every time you get hit your robot will fade away just a bit.
 The last robot standing wins.